jake-knerr/js-style-guide/README.md

 addEventListener("click", (event) => {});
 ```

-#### Prefer to name functions _handle_ + name when the function is passed as a callback argument.
-The entire name should use the standard lowerCamelCase convention.
+#### Prefer to name functions that handle asynchronous behavior with the action verb prefix _handle_.

 > Why?
-This nomenclature makes it clear that the function is a callback function and signals the lazy nature of the callback function.
+This nomenclature makes the functions lazy nature clear.

 ```javascript
 // preferred